Confluent conformal blocks and the Teukolsky master equation: Preamble: the confluent Heun equation

 Now, we can see that if the parameters in the matrix system \eqref{eq:matrixsystem} are such that the conditions \eqref{eq:boundary} are satisfied, then the connection matrix $C_{t0}$ is either lower triangular or upper triangular.
 Simple algebra shows that, if this is the case, then

 It can be checked that the converse is also true: if this trace property is satisfied, then $C_{t0}$ is either lower or upper triangular.
 This is a condition to be satisfied when $\lambda$ corresponds to the angular eigenvalue.
-Using the property \eqref{eq:cyclic} and the definition of $\sigma$ above \eqref{eq:sigma}, we arrive at
+Using the property \eqref{eq:cyclic}, we have $\Tr M_0M_t=\Tr M_\infty^{-1}$, and, by the definition of $\sigma$ above \eqref{eq:sigma}, we arrive at

 where we underscored the dependence of the $\hat{\sigma}$ parameter on $\lambda$, but in fact it depends on all parameters in \eqref{eq:confluentheun}.

 The condition \eqref{eq:quantization} does not provide a full solution of the system, however, because it may involve non-normalizable solutions of the differential equation \eqref{eq:confluentheun}.
 In our applications below, it will be clear from the context which values of $\theta_i$ lead to the proper modes.